chergul/React-Portfolio/README.md

 ## For the future

--Make it more interactive
+- Make it more interactive
--Add .env for the email.js
+- Add .env for the email.js
--Add more sections
+- Add more sections

 ## Questions
 If you have any questions about this repo, you can open an issue, or contact directly at